shaadclt/Supplier-Analysis-Smolagents/README.md

-# Ice Cream Supplier Analysis 🍦
+# Ice Cream Supplier Analysis using Smolagents🍦

 A Python toolkit for analyzing ice cream supplier data using `smolagents`-powered computation and supply chain metrics.